-- Check whether the density of the engine (e.g. the density of a 100% tint) matches the parameters recommended by the manufacturer (try changing chemicals, adjusting the density, etc.). - Print an un-calibrated test page. - Add a new calibration curve, or modify an existing one. - Measure the printed calibration page with a densitometer. - Enter the measured results in the table of the added/modified calibration curve (e.g. 40% measured as 47.5%, etc.). - Save the calibration curve (assigning a name to it). - In case of a new calibration curve, let StudioRIP apply it to the job style it has been made for. - Optionally, print a calibrated test page to verify for accuracy.
+- Check whether the density of the engine (e.g. the density of a 100% tint) matches the parameters recommended by the manufacturer (try changing chemicals, adjusting the density, etc.). - Print an uncalibrated test page (either for black only, or for all process colors). - Add a new calibration curve, or modify an existing one. - Measure the printed calibration page with a densitometer.

+- Enter the measured results in the table of the added/modified calibration curve (e.g. 40% measured as 47.5%, etc.).
+In the case of all process colors, enter the black results to the All colors tab, then create a tab for the Cyan ink, enter the cyan results there, and so on. - Save the calibration curve (assigning a name to it). - Assign the calibration to the right job style. - Optionally, print a calibrated test page to verify for accuracy, and do a fine tuning if necessary (see 6.1.9 Calibration task (page 76) about chained calibrations).

-6.4.2 Print calibration page
+6.3.2 Print calibration page